 What Is Xeomin?

 Xeomin’s purified state means it does not need refrigeration, making it more appealing to some physicians.
-Botox needs to be refrigerated, and some clients report that warm injections of Xeomin are more comfortable than Botox, though both are well tolerated.
+Botox needs to be refrigerated, and some clients report that warm Xeomin injections are more comfortable than Botox, though both are well tolerated.

 Where is Xeomin Used?